UKCloud/documentation/articles/azure/azs-how-deploy-sql-template-powershell.md

 # Create Azure Stack environment so that you can log in to it
 Add-AzureRmEnvironment -Name $AzureStackEnvironment -ArmEndpoint $ArmEndpoint

-# Create your SPN Credentials Login
+# Create your SPN credentials login
 # Note: (Username is "<ApplicationId>@<AAD Domain>")
 $AzsUsername = $AppGUID + "@" + $TenantDomain
 $AzsUserPassword = ConvertTo-SecureString -String $AppPassword -AsPlainText -Force